Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/schema/enums/AllocationType.md

 `https://opencaptablecoalition.com/schema/enums/AllocationType.schema.json`

-**Description:** _Enumeration of allocation types for vesting schedules.
+**Description:** _Enumeration of allocation types for vesting terms.
 Using an example of 18 shares split across 4 tranches, each allocation type results in a different schedule as follows:
   1. Cumulative Rounding (5 - 4 - 5 - 4)
   2. Cumulative Round Down (4 - 5 - 4 - 5)
   3. Front Loaded (5 - 5 - 4 - 4)